2022–23 European windstorm season: Western Group (United Kingdom, Ireland and the Netherlands)

 The following names were chosen for the 2022–23 season in the United Kingdom, Ireland, and the Netherlands.
 For a windstorm to be named, the United Kingdom's Met Office, Ireland's Met Eireann, and the Netherlands KNMI have to issue an amber weather warning, preferably for wind, but a storm can also be named for amber warnings of rain and snow (e.g. Storm Arwen in 2021).

 South-western Group (France, Spain, Portugal, Belgium and Luxembourg)

 This was the sixth year in which the meteorological agencies of France, Spain and Portugal named storms that affected their areas.

-Eastern Mediterranean Group (Greece, Israel and Cyprus)
+Southeastern Mediterranean Group (Greece, Israel and Cyprus)

 The following names were chosen for the 2022–23 season in Greece, Israel and Cyprus.

-Central Mediterranean Group (Italy, Slovenia, Croatia, Montenegro, Albania and Malta)
+Central Mediterranean Group (Italy, Slovenia, Croatia, Bosnia & Herzegovina, Montenegro, North Macedonia and Malta)

-The following names were chosen for the 2022–23 season in Italy, Slovenia, Croatia, Montenegro, Albania and Malta.
+The following names were chosen for the 2022–23 season in Italy, Slovenia, Croatia, Bosnia & Herzegovina, Montenegro, North Macedonia and Malta.

-Northern Group (Iceland, Denmark, Norway, Finland and Sweden)
+Northern Group (Denmark, Norway and Sweden)

-This naming group, like the naming from the Free University of Berlin, does not use a naming list but names storms when it has not received a name by any other meteorological service in Europe and is projected to affect Iceland, Denmark, Norway, Finland or Sweden.
+This naming group, like the naming from the Free University of Berlin, does not use a naming list but names storms when it has not received a name by any other meteorological service in Europe and is projected to affect Denmark, Norway or Sweden.